- What Is Hand-Expressing Breast Milk?

 It is recommended that before you begin to express milk, you locate the milk ducts and know the correct technique.
 You may use a warm washcloth to relax your breast.
 It is also advised to express milk while leaning forward in a sitting down position.
 You can collect the milk directly in the bottle or a clean container.

-Many women find hand expression challenging, but mastering the right technique and a little patience can help you express milk from your breast.
-It may take you some time to get the hang of the technique, but if you still find hand expression challenging, then you may use manual or an electric breast pumping.
+Many women find hand expression challenging, but mastering the right technique, and a little patience, can help you express milk from your breast.
+It may take you some time to get the hang of the technique, but if you still find hand expression challenging, then you can use manual or electric breast pumps.

 In hand expression versus breast pump techniques, hand expression yields better results.
 The self-expressing breast milk technique helps extract more milk from the breast, and it can be stored in the following ways:

-- In the refrigerator for up to 5 days
+- In the refrigerator for up to 7 days (keep away from door)

-- Store in the freezer for up to 14 days
+- In the freezer for up to 2 months (keep away from door)

-- Up to 6 months if storing at minus 18 degrees or lower temperature
+- Up to 6 months if stored at minus 18 degrees or lower in a deep freezer

-Breast milk is ideal for your baby and expressed milk can be given to your baby in your absence or when your baby is unable to feed on the breast (premature baby).
+Breast milk is ideal for your baby, and expressed milk can be given to your little one in your absence, or when he is unable to feed on the breast (premature baby).
 Breast milk expression is not only good for the mother (in case of working mothers or mothers having medical problems like mastitis or breast engorgement) but for the baby as well (premature birth or where the mother is unavailable to feed).
+Choose the right technique for yourself for hand expression, and remember to always to do a smell and taste check of the hand-expressed milk before giving it to your baby.